Updated August 2025

-Looking for a destination to enjoy the colours of fall?
+Looking for a destination to enjoy Ontario fall foliage?
 Look no further!
-Fall colours in Ontario are so spectacular that they have been inspiring artists for years.
-In fact, autumn is almost synonymous with Canada, it even has its own website dedicated to fall foliage and colour change.
-The crisp cool Canadian weather combined with bright red, yellow and orange leaves falling to the ground and the smell of pumpkin spice in the air makes Ontario one of the best places to enjoy the fall season.
-There is just something about putting on your warmest plaid jacket, drinking a pumpkin spiced latte and enjoying the sites of a Canadian fall in Ontario’s cottage country.
-Looking for the best place to enjoy bright red maple leaves this fall?
-Check out these 11 best places to see fall colours in Ontario!
+The fall colours in Ontario are so spectacular that they’ve been inspiring artists for generations.
+In fact, autumn is almost synonymous with Canada.
+The crisp, cool Canadian weather, with bright red, yellow, and orange leaves falling to the ground and the smell of pumpkin spice in the air, makes Ontario one of the best places to experience fall.
+Whether you’re planning cozy cottage getaways or autumn road trips in Ontario, there’s no shortage of scenic views and seasonal charm.
+There’s just something about putting on your warmest plaid jacket, sipping a pumpkin spice latte, and soaking in the sights of a true Canadian fall.
+Wondering about the best time to see fall colours in Ontario?
+Check out these 11 stunning spots to catch peak foliage and make the most of the season!

 1. Dundas Peak in Hamilton

-How to get there: From Hwy 403 take Exit 74 Hwy 6 toward Guelph, continue to Hwy 5 turn left towards Paris, turn left onto Ofield Rd S, right onto Harvest Rd, left on Short Rd.
+From Highway 403, take Exit 74 (Hwy 6 North) toward Guelph.
+Continue to Highway 5, turn left toward Paris, then left onto Ofield Rd S, right on Harvest Rd, and left onto Short Rd to reach the Spencer Gorge parking area.

 2. Kawartha Highlands Provincial Park